magoosh/magoosh-screen/README.md

 ## Scenario

 We’re building a new Food and Recipe web application!
-We’ve just started, and we’re still working on the basics.
+We’ve just started, and  wwe’re still working on the basics.
 Right now we just have a page that lists all the ingredients in our database, and we need to progress on a few more initial features.

 For each exercise, implement a solution in this Ruby on Rails project.
 Write a short description (in this file is fine) of your approach, and discuss any other alternative approaches you considered, and why you went with your chosen approach.